 And once you have your first gluten-free pie crust under your belt, future efforts will be easy-breezy for you.
 Trust me on this one.
 The first time is always the most painful.

 And best of all, this easy gluten-free pie crust tastes great.
-The flavor is subtle so it won’t overpower your recipe, but it still turns out somewhat flaky and buttery, making it perfect for all your gluten-free pie-making endeavors.
+The flavor is subtle so that it won’t overpower your recipe, but it still turns out flaky and buttery, making it the perfect pie crust for all your gluten-free pie-making endeavors.

 What You Need